 NH-L9a-AM4 TDP guidelines

 The NH-L9a is a low-profile quiet cooler designed for use in small form factor cases and HTPC environments.
 While it provides first rate performance in its class, it is not suitable for overclocking and should be used with care on CPUs with more than 65W TDP (Thermal Design Power).
-Please see the following table for our detailed recommendations and also read the explanations below:
+Please see our CPU compatibility list as well as the following table for our detailed recommendations.
+Please also take note of the explanations below.

 |Socket||Codename||TDP rating||SKU||Compatibility & remarks|